ShatnoRD/aqela-polygon-deploy-test-brownie/README.md

 Please give up to 20 minutes, and hit the "refresh metadata" button
 ```

-The since the sample_token_uri is set to a no longer accessible uri source, the deployed token's uri will return 404 not found as well, but the minting was succesfull reggardless of that
-Check out the [transaction](https://mumbai.polygonscan.com/tx/0xcaa596a2414bc521e129f4e753b25f9cad8932b85518428c6f44ae02c306a9e0) containing the createCollectible function call
+The since the sample_token_uri is set to a no longer accessible uri source, the deployed token's uri will return 404 not found as well, but the minting was succesfull as you can see the [transaction](https://mumbai.polygonscan.com/tx/0xcaa596a2414bc521e129f4e753b25f9cad8932b85518428c6f44ae02c306a9e0) containing the createCollectible function call